sycom/userScripts/readme.md

+*Le [projet original](https://git.framasoft.org/sycom/userScripts) est hébergé sur [l'instance gitlab de Framasoft](https://git.framasoft.org).
+D'autres versions peuvent être déployées, notamment sur github, mais il s'agit de mirroirs...*
-# A userscripts collection
+## A userscripts collection
-You must have greasemonkey addon installed in your browser to make those scripts work...
+You must have greasemonkey addon installed in your Firefox browser in order to make those scripts work (Tampermonkey in Chrome may work also)...

-## Out of Amazon (v0 - first launch for testing purpose)
+### Out of Amazon (v0 - first launch for testing purpose)
 The idea came when speaking about amazon with a friend who is a bookseller.
 His clients should be able, when browsing amazon, to go straight to his online store to buy him the same book.
-So was born the Out of Amazon userscript.
+So was born the [Out of Am*z*n userscript](http://sycom.github.io/outOfAm-z-n).
-### What it does
+#### What it does
 right now, it's a very young script.
-On french amazon store (http(s)://(www.)amazon.fr, when looking for a book, a button will be added to send you to this friend's store.
+On french amazon store `http(s)://(www.)amazon.fr`, when looking for a book, a button will be added to send you to this friend's store.

-## Smart Google Reader Subscribe Button (last version 2.1b)
+### Smart Google Reader Subscribe Button (last version 2.1b)
 As of Jul 2 2013, this script doesn't work anymore since Google shut down Google Reader.
 But you may find the script useful as the API is (partialy) reused by many *copycats* ;-)
 *You may visit [the script homepage](http://sylvain.comte.online.fr/AirCarnet/?post/Smart-Google-Subscriber) if you want more information* displays a small icon in the upper left corner of the page.
 Then, by querying Google Reader's API, it tells you whether you already suscribed :